-Vulcan Quarry Crusher Run Series is proud to show Community Love!
+Vulcan Quarry Crusher Run Series showing our community love!

-Supporting the community that surrounds each quarry is essential to the overall mission of the Vulcan Quarry Crusher Run Series.
-In 2019, we are excited to partner with the SC Youth ChalleNGe Academy!
+Supporting the community that surrounds each quarry is a key part of the mission for the Vulcan Quarry Crusher Run Series.
+In 2019, we’re excited to partner with South Carolina Youth ChalleNGe Academy.

 Vulcan Materials Company presented proceeds from Quarry Crusher Run Columbia 2019 in the amount of $30,039.80, to community partner South Carolina Youth ChalleNGe Academy.

 Pictured left to right: LaToya Reed, Director of S.C Youth Challenge Academy; Carol Landrum, Manager of Community & Government Relations Vulcan Materials Company Southeast Division; Maj.
 Gen. R. Van McCarty, Adjutant General of South Carolina; Cameron Walker, District Operations Manager Vulcan Materials Company

 Pictured left to right: Cadet Gill-McNeil, Commandant Michael Rice, Director LaToya Reed, Germaine Middleton-Rasberry, Carol Landrum, Adjutant General Van McCarty, Cameron Walker, Cadet Xavier Rudolph, Deputy Director Derrek Pugh